kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 - Unit tests around validation logic for new API fields.
 - Add e2e test validating basic privileged container functionality (pod starts and run in a privileged context on the node)
+- Update Pod Security Standards doc to dissallow `hostProcess` containers in the baseline/default and restricted policies.

 Beta